duxor/date-time-picker-dayjs-adapter/README.md

 Author
 -------
-**Maintained and updated by Daniel Moncada, original implementatiom by Daniel Pan**
+**Maintained and updated by Dusan Perisic original implementation by Daniel Pan and Daniel Moncada**